VulcanJS/Vulcan/packages/nova-forms/README.md

 # Nova Forms

-This package provides a `NovaForm` component that works with the schema extension defined in the [smart-methods](https://github.com/meteor-utilities/smart-methods) package to let you easily generate new document and edit document forms.
+This package provides a `SmartForm` component that works with the schema extension defined in the [smart-methods](https://github.com/meteor-utilities/smart-methods) package to let you easily generate new document and edit document forms.

 ### Install